tadeubdev/outside-cick/README.md

 A simple package to help identifying a outside click of an element

-### Examples
+## Example

-Dispatch an alert when user clicks outside of an element with the id `click-me`:
+The example above ([you can see in jsfiddle](https://jsfiddle.net/kurcshj9/3/)) executes the method passed on `trigger` when any element except the textarea with id `example` has been clicked:

 ```html
 <!DOCTYPE html>